 What is vacation time?

-Vacation time works similarly to PTO, but it is more specific and often used as a break from work.
+Vacation time works similarly to PTO, but it is more specific and often useful as a break from work.
 Some companies allow their employees to use PTO for vacation, while others consider vacation time to be a separate concept.
 Examples of non-vacation time include sick time, mental health days and jury duty.
 Vacation time often accrues based on an employee's years of service and their level within an organization.
-It's generally accounted for in a separate capacity from other forms of time off, such as sick time.

 How do you accrue PTO and vacation time?